turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/INSTEDIT3.png)

-### Push image to your Turbo.net hub
+### Pushing Images

-We created an image which can be pushed to our hub and run by anybody.
+We created an image which can be pushed to our Hub and run by anybody.
 To do this, we must first login to Turbo.net from the command prompt.
 Enter `turbo login` and then enter your turbo username and password when prompted.

 ```
 # Login